-Citation, DOI and article data
+Citation, DOI, disclosures and article data

 Bone infarction is a term used to refer to osteonecrosis within the metaphysis or diaphysis of a bone.
 Necrosis is a type of cell death due to irreversible cell injury, which can be recognized microscopically by alterations in the cytoplasm (becomes eosinophilic) and in the nucleus (swelling, pyknosis, karyorrhexis, karyolysis).
-Bone infarction is a result of ischemia, which can lead to destruction of bony architecture, pain, and loss of function 1.
+Bone infarction is a result of ischemia, which can lead to the destruction of bony architecture, pain, and loss of function 1.
 Bone infarctions have numerous causes and have fairly distinctive imaging features on conventional radiography, CT and MRI.

 Infarction begins when blood supply to a section of bone is interrupted.
 Once an infarct is established, a central necrotic core develops which is surrounded by a hyperemic ischemic zone.
 With time collagen granulation tissue becomes layered around the necrotic core.
-Demarcation between the normal surrounding marrow, the ischemic zone, and the necrotic core accounts for many of the radiographic appearances of bone infarcts.
+The demarcation between the normal surrounding marrow, the ischemic zone, and the necrotic core accounts for many of the radiographic appearances of bone infarcts.

 Due to the smaller diameter of terminal vessels and the lack of collateral vascularization, convex articular surfaces are affected the most.
 Impairment of blood flow may be caused by vascular compression, trauma, vessel occlusion by nitrogen bubbles (caisson disease) or rigid sickle cells (sickle cell anemia).
 The mechanism of ischemia and necrosis in other non-traumatic osteonecroses is not yet fully understood 1.